-If any of these things happen, even intermittently, have the Personal Safety SystemTM serviced at an authorized dealer immediately.
+If any of these things happen, even intermittently, contact your authorized dealer as soon as possible.
 Unless serviced, the system may not function properly in the event of a collision.

-Safety belt precautions
+Safety restraints precautions

 WARNING: Always drive and ride with your seatback upright and the lap belt snug and low across the hips.